GatchamanII/AW-Improvements/README.md

 * Reinstate the ability to select text
 * Reinstate normal right-click functions (save image etc)
 * If no phone number displayed on profile, show last known number from UKP API

+All text inserted into the page by this script is coloured (blue by default) so it can be readily identified.
+This colour can be changed in the settings if desired.